priyankapriyadarshini50/filler-a-test-v1/README.md

 - created a json hash object with "label" as keys and "<label> <name>" as values, as per the requirement
 - in addition, created a  json file named "metadata.json" (test folder> metadata.json)
 - to get metadata.json run the command> node server.js
-- to run the test for extract function, run the command > npm test, it will display as passed
+- to run the test for extract function, run the command > npm run test, it will display as passed

 ### For Match Credit Card Control
 - added and exported a function named 'match' in the match.js module